The mission of Just Facts is

 investigate unsupported claims, so please fully substantiate any assertions that

 you make with exact quotes from reliable primary sources.

-from Just Facts has been widely cited by hundreds of sources across a wide
+from Just Facts has been utilized and cited by a wide array of organizations and

 major media outlets, such as CBS, PBS, the

 Wall Street Journal, Investor's Business Daily, the Huffington